city-knowledge-graphs/python-2022/README.md

-# python-2022
+## Python codes for the Semantic Web Technologies and Knowledge Graphs module

-Example codes in Python for the Semantic Web Technologies and Knowledge Graphs module (2021/2022)
+- **Laboratory 1**: Set up.